 In addition, we don't need to install putty on all windows servers to pscp e.g. the VM templates for the application VMs we want to use at the virtualized platform.

-• As this configuration don't need a username and password, you should start and stop the smb service explicitly - don't let it run all the time, start it when needed and stop it if you have put everything onto the ODA.
+- As this configuration don't need a username and password, you should start and stop the smb service explicitly - don't let it run all the time, start it when needed and stop it if you have put everything onto the ODA.

-• If you need the cloudfs share as a long term solution, use the standard configuration with security, add your share to the smb.conf and map the drive on the MS Windows systems you need it.
+It's a question of security and you sure don't want that someone uses the storage of the ODA to put some photos or videos on and share it. - If you need the cloudfs share as a long term solution, use the standard configuration with security, add your share to the smb.conf and map the drive on the MS Windows systems you need it.

-• I don't have registered the smb service to the cluster infrastructure (as it is - in our case - only started when needed).
-If you want to keep the smb share(s) (so SMB is automatically started after ACFS/databases/...) you can configure that - the solution would be: crsctl add resource
+- I don't have registered the smb service to the cluster infrastructure (as it is - in our case - only started when needed).
+If you want to keep the smb share(s) (so SMB is automatically started after ACFS/databases/...) you can configure that - the solution would be: crsctl add resource.

 An example can be found (for Samba) at the documentation of Oracle (this link is for version 12.1)